 Black Americans have made tremendous advancements economically, politically, individually and collectively.
-With the success of the civil rights movement and voter registration drives, political and economic opportunity opened up.
+With the success of the civil rights movement political and economic opportunity opened up.
 The popular pre-civil rights’ sentiment among black people of “we’re all in this together” shifted to “every man for himself” and it became all about the “Benjamins.”
-Blacks began getting jobs and careers they never envisioned, political offices and appointments they never imagined.
+Blacks began getting jobs and careers they never envisioned, political offices and appointments few imagined.

-Keeping it real, until very recently the Muhammad Ali Harry Belafonte model was not the current template to which black professional athletes or entertainers subscribed.
+Keeping it real, until very recently the Muhammad Ali / Harry Belafonte model was not the current template to which black professional athletes or entertainers subscribed.
 It’s been close to the reverse, the more rich and famous the less likely is one to speak up on race.
-One of the more ironic evolutions has been the rappers who were originally the most adamant against police abuse with their famous “F… the police.”
-Now the themes are more about getting paid and getting laid.
+Rappers who were originally the most adamant against police abuse with their famous “F… the police.”
+Shifted to themes more about getting paid and getting laid.
 In the meantime, the police thing is as alive and predatory as ever.
-The recent welcome breakthrough regarding a few professional athletes showing their concern seemed to be the best source for the current stage of our Indiegogo campaign.
+The recent welcome breakthrough regarding professional athletes showing their concern seemed to be the best source for this current stage of our fundraising campaign.

 However, when we turn to the two most egregious institutional racist offenders with life and death power – law enforcement and the mainstream news media -that has proven to be a lethal combination against black Americans.